Self-test: Is the "Phyototherapist training (phytotherapy / herbal medicine) (cert.)" the right one for me?

 Are you interested in this content, would you like to acquire knowledge in these subject areas?

-Costs and financing of further training
+Costs of continuing education, further training

-You can expect the following costs for basic specialist training:
+You can expect the following costs:

-Please contact the provider of your choice directly for information on possible extra costs.
+Some providers requireExtra costsfor training materials etc. Ask the provider of your choice directly about possible extra costs.

 Question 5:

-Are you able to pay for the course?
+Are you able to finance the course?

-Course structure, duration of study, training options, teaching format and learning effort
+Duration of studies, training options, teaching format

 Question 6: